Anne Caroline Greatheed1

 Anne Barbara Isabel Greatheed Bertie Percy1

-Anne Barbara Isabel Greatheed Bertie Percy was born on 31 March 1834.1,2 She was the daughter of Charles Percy and Anne Caroline Greatheed.1 She died on 15 February 1891 in Guy's Cliffe, Warwickshire, England, aged 56 Anne had a paralytic seizure a short time before her death being attended by her medical advisor Mr T W Bullock, of Warwick with Dr Thorpe of Leamingon as consultant.
+Anne Barbara Isabel Greatheed Bertie Percy was born on 31 March 1824 in Guy's Cliffe, Warwick, Warwickshire, England.1,2,3 She was the daughter of Charles Percy and Anne Caroline Greatheed.1 In the census of 7 April 1861 in Guys Cliffe House, Guys Cliffe, Warwickshire, England, she was listed as the daughter of Charles Percy.4 In the census of 2 April 1871 in Guy's Cliffe, Warwick, Warwickshire, England, she was listed as the daughter of Anne Caroline Percy.5 In the census of 3 April 1881 in Guy's Cliffe, Warwick, Warwickshire, England, she was listed as the daughter of Anne Caroline Percy.6 Anne died on 15 February 1891 in Guy's Cliffe, Warwick, Warwickshire, England, aged 66 Anne had a paralytic seizure a short time before her death being attended by her medical advisor Mr T W Bullock, of Warwick with Dr Thorpe of Leamingon as consultant.
 She apparently recovered, but then had an acute attack of bronchitis, with failure of the heart's action from which she never rallied.
 She was distinguished for her kindness of heart and unostentatious charity and was greatly missed.
 The funeral was due to take place at Old Milverton.1,2

 Sources of Information